ARC Account Lifecycle

 Project Storage Retention and PI Affiliation

 Project storage is associated with a Principal Investigator (PI) and will remain active as long as the PI maintains an affiliation with Virginia Tech.
 When a PI is no longer affiliated with the university (e.g., due to departure or retirement), the associated project storage must be transferred to another PI, vacated, or archived.
-ARC staff will contact the PI to determine the appropriate course of action.
-A one-year period will be provided to complete the transfer or cleanup, after which the storage will be archived.
-Archived project data will be retained for a minimum of 5 years.
+ARC staff will contact the PI or department chair to determine the appropriate course of action.
+A one-year period will be provided to complete the transfer or cleanup, after which the storage will be archived or removed.
+Archived project data will be retained for a minimum of 5 years subject to availability of resources.

 Request deactivation